m4solutions/poem-generator/README.md

 # poem-generator

-Example of my work as developer, for clients other contractors to evaluate my knowledge in algorithm building and code style
+Example of my work as developer, built for clients and other contractors, so they can evaluate my knowledge in algorithm building and code style

-Mostly Java Core Related.
+This one is mostly Java Core Related.